zerodogg/WowMigraineHelper/README.md

 ## Helper modes

-### Dark overlay
+### Brightness filter

-This toggles an opacity layer above the screen, making the game world a lot darker than normal, while the UI remains normal.
+This toggles a filter overlaying the screen, making the game world a lot less bright than normal, while the UI remains normal.
 By default this is bound to `CTRL-ALT-D`, or you can use `/migrainedark`.

-### Edge overlay
+### Frame overlay

 This toggles black bars around the screen, which can be used to hide effects like the "Cloak of Ve'nari".
 Any UI elements placed on the edges of the screen